onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

-We need a system that reliably generates better explanations and better strategies of putting them in people’s heads NPC chipping meme use plunger on head and say "get in there"
+We need a system that reliably generates better explanations and better strategies of putting them in people’s heads NPC chipping meme use plunger on head and say "get in there" - in the fucking skull

 ██████████████████████████████████████████████████████████████████
 # digital ID